Introduction

 A simple project timeline template you can reuse

-For most planning work, a straightforward timeline template uses five columns: phase, date range, main deliverable, owner, and dependency or note.
+For most planning work, a straightforward timeline template looks like this:

 It is especially useful when a timeline needs to be copied into a deck, shared in a doc, or turned into a visual timeline later.
 The structure is already there.